 You might mistake the dark oil with blood because of their similar look, but it is not blood.
 However, there might be drops of blood along with the dark oil if the skin is ripped.

 The smell is as bad as a rotten egg or even worse!
-If this happened, you need to visit your dog’s vet to seek medical care as soon as possible.
-Unfortunately, this is not something to hope it will go away on its own and ignore it.
+If this happens, you need to visit your dog’s vet to seek medical care as soon as possible.
+Unfortunately, this is not something to hope will go away on its own and ignore.

 How Can You Stop Your Beagle Smelling?